 How does the taste of Tofu Mayo differ from the Cashew Mayo?

-You can see from the pictures above how the textures differ.
+You can see from the picture below how the textures differ.
 The vegan tofu mayonnaise has a smoother texture as compared to the cashew mayonnaise.
 However, even if both mayonnaise are oil-free and vegan, they are both super creamy and smooth!

 Taste-wise, the mayonnaise with cashews has a richer flavor, whereas the tofu mayonnaise tends to have a milder flavor.